richzw/CodeHome/JavaScript/JSLoad.md

 **CommonJS** was not particularly designed with browsers in mind so, it doesn't fit to the browser environment very well (I really have no source for this, it just says so everywhere, for example the RequireJS site.).
 Apparently this has something to do with asynchronous loading etc.

-On the contrary, RequireJS implements AMD, which is designed to suit the browser environment(source).
+On the contrary, `Require.JS` implements AMD, which is designed to suit the browser environment(source).
 Apparently AMD started as an offspin of CommonJS Transport format and evolved into its own module definition API.
 Hence the similiarities between the two.
 The new thing in AMD is the `define()`
 -function that allows the module to declare its dependencies before being loaded.
 For example the definition could be:

 ```javascript